Cultural Family Tour to Peru

 The ruins are a great place to explore boasting an impressive system of tunnels, giant stone walls and grassy areas.

-Once satiated, a 20-minute walk brings one back down to Cusco in time to enjoy lunch (not included).
+A 20-minute walk brings us back down to Cusco in time for lunch (not included).

 In the late afternoon it is the highlight of the day, time to find out all about chocolate!